windytan/redsea/README.md

 -l, --loctable DIR     Load TMC location table from a directory in TMC
                        Exchange format.

--p, --show-partial     Under noisy conditions, redsea may not be able to
-                       fully receive all information.
-Multi-group data
+-p, --show-partial     Show some multi-group data even before they've been
-                       such as PS names, RadioText, and alternative frequencies are especially vulnerable.
-This option
+                       fully received (PS names, RadioText, alternative
-                       makes it display them even if not fully received, as partial_{ps,radiotext,alt_kilohertz}.
+                       frequencies). partial_ will be prepended to their names.
+This is good for noisy conditions.

--r, --samplerate RATE  Set stdin sample frequency in Hz.
-Will resample
+-r, --samplerate RATE  Set sample frequency of the raw input signal in Hz.
-                       (slow) if this differs from 171000 Hz.
+                       Will resample (slow) if this differs from 171000 Hz.

 -t, --timestamp FORMAT Add time of decoding to JSON groups; see
                        man strftime for formatting options (or